egardner/carte_du_vin/about.md

 ---
-layout: page
 title: About Us
 ---

-####Jeff Smith- Founder/President

-jeff@carteduvin.com
+Carte du Vin wine cellar management offers the most complete wine cellar services available.
+From inventory management to wine acquisitions or liquidations, our services provide collectors with the most enjoyment from their cellar.
+Founded in Los Angeles in 2002, Carte du Vin has assisted hundreds of prominent collectors worldwide to achieve their collecting goals.
+Whether your needs are for a single occasion or you require recurrent service, Carte du Vin is the right choice for your wine cellar.

-Jeff Smith founded Carte Du Vin Wine Cellar Management in order to bring harmony to a chaotic world.
-Recognized by the Wall Street Journal, New York Times, and CNN as a leader in wine cellar management, Carte Du Vin has provided service to over 250 clients in 17 states.
-His book, The Best Cellar, is widely considered to be the funniest book ever written on the subject of wine cellars.
+Carte du Vin Inc. was founded in Los Angeles, CA in 2002 by Jeff Smith to provide wine cellar management services to private collectors globally.
+As a wine enthusiast himself, Jeff identified that he needed to bring harmony into the chaotic world of wine collecting.
+Recognized by the Wall Street Journal, New York Times, and CNN as a leader in wine cellar management, Jeff quickly proved to the wine world why such a need for his services exists.
+While inventory and organization remain a core division of the business, Carte du Vin now provides a menu of of unique wine services to hundreds of collectors with all types and sizes of collections around the country.
+When you work with Carte du Vin, it is clear why we are the best option for your wine collection needs.

-####Kevin Tyson- Vice-President

-kevin@carteduvin.com

-Kevin joined Carte Du Vin as a consultant in 2010 and is responsible for all aspects of cellar management.
-He brings with him years of experience within the wine and restaurant industry including working with famed-chef Thomas Keller at Bouchon in Beverly Hills, and as General Manager and Wine Director for Hawks Restaurant in Granite Bay, CA. He is a certified sommelier, accredited by the International Sommelier Guild in 2006.